45+ Indiana Religious Sites

 Notre Dame, IN

-The Grotto of Our Lady Lourdes is beautiful to see all year (especially in the winter with the snow and candles lit).
+The Grotto of Our Lady Lourdes is beautiful all year (especially in the winter with the snow and candles lit).
 The Basilica of the Sacred Heart is an easy walking distance from the Grotto and is open to visitors when mass is not in session.
-Visitors are invited to walk through the gorgeous church, which was voted one of the nation’s most beautiful churches.
+Visitors are invited to walk through the gorgeous church, voted one of the nation’s most beautiful churches.

 1239 Main Street, New Harmony, IN

-The Harmonist Labyrinth is a unique, hedge labyrinth replicating an original constructed by the Harmonists in 1815.
-A grotto can be found in the center of the labyrinth
+The Harmonist Labyrinth is a unique hedge labyrinth replicating an original constructed by the Harmonists in 1815; a grotto is in the labyrinth’s center.
+The pattern of the Cathedral Labyrinth duplicates the original at Chartres Cathedral, which is open from 7 a.m. to 11 p.m. daily.

 Hervey Preserve & Labyrinth, Logansport